 Available translations of Training Resources for Informal Caregivers, In Support of Family, Friend, and Neighbor Learning

-A brochure from the Child Development Division on training opportunities that promote quality child care and development practices to informal or license-exempt providers who care for children whose families are enrolled in California Department of Education-funded alternative payment programs.
+A brochure from the Early Education and Support Division on training opportunities that promote quality child care and development practices to informal or license-exempt providers who care for children whose families are enrolled in California Department of Education-funded alternative payment programs.

 Return to Top